Matsutarō Shōriki: Early life and career

-Yomiuri Shimbun
+President of the Yomiuri Shimbun

-After leaving the police Shōriki took over the presidency of the bankrupt newspaper Yomiuri Shimbun.
-In 1924, with the help of the powerful investor Home Minister Viscount Shinpei Goto, he bought Yomiuri Shimbun.
+In 1924, with Home Minister Viscount Shinpei Goto providing funds, Shoriki bought the bankrupt newspaper Yomiuri Shimbun and became its president.
 Shōriki's innovations included improved news coverage and a full-page radio program guide.
 The emphasis of the paper shifted to broad news coverage aimed at readers in the Tokyo area.
 By 1941 it had the largest circulation of any daily newspaper in the Tokyo area.